enten/hyde-y/README.md

     youtube = ""

     # Other social-like sidebar links
-    rss = false  # switch to true to enable RSS icon link flattr = ""  # populate with your flattr uid
+    rss = true  # switch to true to enable RSS icon link flattr = ""  # populate with your flattr uid
 ```